awconstable/teamdashboard/README.md

 # Team Dashboard
-A proof of concept team health dashboard
+A proof of concept DevOps Performance dashboard

-Awareness of team health is important.
+Awareness of team performance is important to enable data-driven continuous improvement.
 [Accelerate](https://itrevolution.com/book/accelerate/), [DORA and the State of DevOps report](https://www.devops-research.com/research.html) has had a massive impact on DevOps transformations around the world providing guidance on what to measure to retain focus on the key DevOps outcomes - continuously improving Value Throughput and Stability.

-[Google Cloud's The Four Keys](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance), is a fantastic tool for teams using public cloud - but what if you're on-premise with the path to public cloud still a multi-year journey away?
+[Google Cloud's The Four Keys](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance), is a fantastic tool for teams using GCP - but what if you're on-premise, or have many teams or use another cloud provider?

-The Team Dashboard is here to help by providing a simple set of containerised services to enable your teams to easily measure Lead Time for Change, Deployment Frequency, Change Failure Rate and Mean Time to Recover.
+The Team Dashboard is here to help by providing a simple set of containerised services to enable your teams to easily measure and visualise Lead Time for Change, Deployment Frequency, Change Failure Rate and Mean Time to Recover.

 ---